kijin/mysquirrel/README.md

 MySquirrel makes it super easy to run **parametrized queries** and **prepared statements**, and otherwise mimics PDO's behavior, while requiring nothing more than good old `mysql_*` functions.
-(If MySQLi is available, MySquirrel will use it instead, without any change to the API.)
 MySquirrel can also be used in **paranoid mode**, which enables additional security measures.
 All variables marked with `?` and passed as separate parameters are automatically escaped.
 No more tedious escaping, no more SQL injection vulnerabilities.